54 U.S. Code Section 101931 - Contract authority

 (A) for the provision of outfitter and guide services described in section 101913(8); or

 (B) to authorize the provision of facilities or services for which the Secretary has granted to an existing concessioner a preferential right of renewal as defined in sections 101911 and 101913.

 Disclaimer: Lawrina maintains this website to enhance public access to information about its activities.
 We make an effort to keep the information about codes timely and accurate.
-Please note that we cannot guarantee that the U.S.C 2018, Title 54, Subtitle I, Division a, Chapter 1019, Subchapter III, Section 101931 — Contract authority — exactly reproduces the officially adopted text.
+Please note that we cannot guarantee that the U.S.C, Title 54, Section 101931 — Contract authority — exactly reproduces the officially adopted text.